- Global Information

 - Global Knowledge

 The world's population is ageing.
-There are an estimated 35.6 million people in the world with dementia, and this number is expected to increase to 65.7 million in 2030 and 115.4 million in 2050.
-Approximately 60% of people with dementia live in developing countries and numbers are increasing.
+As of 2013, there are an estimated 44.4 million people in the world with dementia, and this number is expected to increase to over 115 million by 2050.
+Much of the increase will be in developing countries, where already nearly two-thirds of people with dementia live.
 More details can be found under statistics.

 The 10/66 Dementia Research Group are researchers who are redressing the fact that, when the group was created, less than 10% of all population-based research into dementia had been directed towards the 66% of people with dementia who live in developing countries.
 The group looks at the numbers of people with dementia, care arrangements and support services in developing countries.